qdonnellan/teks_parser/README.md

 ## What is this?
 This is a python parser for the Texas Essential Knowledge and Skills (TEKS).
 It's function is quite simple: Read the HTML data from the TEKS websites, then turn it into useful json which can be iterated by your webapp.
 Feel free to download remix, etc. as I've attached an MIT license to this thing.

+Visit the offical website of the TEKS for more information on them: http://www.tea.state.tx.us/index2.aspx?id=6148

 ## How to use?

 ### Step 1: Run fetch.py